lukapaunovic/RSD-JSON-API/README.md

     }
 ]
 ```
-As you can see you are getting how much is 1 EUR, 1 AUD, 1 CAD etc in serbian dinars (RSD).
+As you can see you are getting how much is one unit of foreign currency in Serbian dinars (RSD).

 This is how you use the API:
 ```